parcelvalue/api/docs/Endpoints/Shipments/Shipments.md

 (³) Numbers containing non-numeric characters will be rejected;
 (⁴) `state` is required only for the following countries: IT, CA, US;
 (⁵) `email` is required for the `shipFrom` address;
-(⁶) Any value using a fractional part must use a period as the decimal separator.
+(⁶) Any value using a fractional part must use a period as the decimal separator;
+(⁷) This field is only returned for completed shipments;

 ---